prakhar0711/JavaScript/README.md

 - **Async:** This section covers asynchronous programming in JavaScript, including promises and async/await.
 - **API:** This section covers how to use APIs in JavaScript to fetch data from external sources.
 - **OOP:** This section covers object-oriented programming concepts in JavaScript.
+- **Promises-Fetch-Async-Await-then-catch:** This section covers concepts of promises ,async behaviour, different ways to use promises and javascript's asynchronous behaviour.

 ## Projects